jimmy-zhao-tainio/project.m/README.md

 lib.pattern

         Regular expression engine, better called "pattern" due to it's non standard syntax.
-        It uses a thompson construct and is impervious to state explosions and regex attacks.
+        It uses a thompson construct and is immune to state explosions and regex attacks.
         Internally, pattern strings are first turned into an intermediate branch structure, before being transformed into a path structure which is used while matching.